smarzen/resource-rational-RL/README.md

 # resource-rational-RL
-We provide a new algorithm for calculating the recently proposed "reward-rate manifold", a take on resource-rational reinforcement learning.
+We provide code for calculating the recently proposed "reward-rate manifold" for the example in the paper.